starcraftman/pakit/docs/pakit_recipes.rst

 .. code-block:: bash

-  pakit --display example
+  pakit display example
-  pakit --install example
+  pakit install example
-  pakit --remove example exampledep
+  pakit remove example exampledep

 My annotations will begin with "#" signs like inline python comments.
 I will also use method docstrings to explain details.